Bassanthossamxx/REMS-Backend/docs/payments_api_documentation.md

 | payment_method | string  | Yes      | One of PaymentMethod |
 | payment_date   | date    | No       | `YYYY-MM-DD`; defaults to today; can be null |
 | notes          | string  | No       | Optional; can be null |

-Note: Do not include `unit` in the body; it is taken from the path and is read-only.

 Request example